-Perhaps best known for his prestigious Forbes “Portfolio Strategy” column, Ken’s 30 years of high-profile market calls make him the third-longest running columnist in Forbes history.
+Perhaps best known for his prestigious Forbes “Portfolio Strategy” column, Ken’s 30 years of high-profile market calls make him the longest continuously running columnist in Forbes history.
 His Forbes market forecasts are among America’s most accurate as measured by independent third-party CXO Advisory Group.1

 Ken has also been published, interviewed and/or written about in numerous publications globally.
 He writes a weekly column for Germany’s Focus Money magazine and monthly columns in the UK’s Financial Times.

 From 1984 through 2015 Ken wrote 11 books, including 4 New York Times bestsellers.